Sprout-Co/velodash/AUTHENTICATION_SETUP.md

 1. **"User profile not found" error**
    - Make sure the user document exists in Firestore
-   - Check that the user was created through the setup process
+   - Check that the user was created manually in Firebase Console

 2. **"Invalid email or password" error**
    - Verify the user exists in Firebase Authentication